 \section{Introduction}

-The well established formalism of neutrino oscillations \cite{Super-Kamiokande:1998kpq} have provided one of the first clear evidences of Physics beyond the Standard Model (BSM).
+The well-established formalism of neutrino oscillations \cite{Super-Kamiokande:1998kpq} have provided one of the first clear evidences of physics beyond the Standard Model (BSM).
 To explain the phenomena of neutrino oscillations, which confirms neutrinos are not massless, needs an extension of the Standard Model (SM) despite its unprecedented success.
-As we go beyond SM to explain the neutrino mixing and associated phenomena, many BSM models suggest additional interactions which are generally termed as the Non Standard Interactions (NSIs).
+As we go beyond SM to explain the neutrino mixing and associated phenomena, many BSM models suggest additional interactions which are generally termed as the non-standard interactions (NSI).
 The NSIs may impact the production, propagation, and detection of neutrinos in different neutrino experiments and thus necessitate a thorough understanding of the possible impacts.
 The study of scalar NSI has been a growing field to explore the possibility of new interactions in various neutrino experiments.
-In this paper, we explore the impact of a general scalar NSI on the neutrino mixing and for the first time, we have thoroughly studied its effects on the CP-violation sensitivity at the proposed long baseline neutrino experiment, DUNE \cite{Abi:2020loh}.
+In this paper, we explore the impact of a general scalar NSI on the neutrino mixing and for the first time, we have thoroughly studied its effects on the CP-violation sensitivity at the proposed long-baseline neutrino experiment DUNE \cite{Abi:2020loh}.